Mary in Luke 1 and Revelation, and as The Ark of the New Covenant.

 tables of the Ten Commandments (Heb.
 9:4).
 It was overshadowed by a

 propitiatory––or mercy seat––upon which God Himself dwelt (the

 Shekinah Kabod) between two statues of Cherubim (Exod.
 25).

-So the Ark in the old testament contained three symbols of Jesus: Manna, the bread from heaven, the priestly rod of Aaron, prefiguring Jesus our high priest, and the ten commandments, the words of God.
+So the Ark in the old testament contained three symbols of Jesus: Manna, the bread from heaven, Jesus, the bread of life, the priestly rod of Aaron, prefiguring Jesus our high priest, and the ten commandments, the Word of God, Jesus himself.

 Mary, in her womb, holds Jesus, the fulfilment of those three symbols: Jesus, the Bread of Life, Jesus, the High Priest in the line of Melchizedek, and Jesus, the Word of God himself.